cailmaminiaina/AI-ChatBot-for-Companies/README.md

 **1. Create a Facebook Developer Account:**

   .
-Go to the .[Facebook Developer](https://developers.facebook.com/) and log in or create an account if you don’t have one.
+Go to the [Facebook Developer](https://developers.facebook.com/) and log in or create an account if you don’t have one.

 **2. Create a New App:**